gozaru48/azure-enterprise-infrastructure-iac/README.md

 ## Why This Project?

-In many enterprise environments, infrastructure is still manually configured, leading to inconsistencies, security risks, and operational inefficiencies.
+In many enterprise environments, infrastructure is manually configured, leading to:

-To address these challenges, I built this project using Terraform to:
+- Inconsistency across environments
+- Increased risk of human error

-- Automate infrastructure deployment for consistency and reproducibility
+- Lack of scalability and reproducibility

-- Enforce security best practices based on Zero Trust principles
-- Solve real-world cloud issues such as regional capacity constraints and SKU compatibility
+This project addresses these challenges by implementing Infrastructure as Code (IaC) using Terraform, enabling:
+- Automated and repeatable deployments
+- Secure and scalable architecture
+- Operational visibility through monitoring and alerting

 This project represents my transition from support-level operations to cloud engineering, with a focus on automation, security, and scalable architecture.

 It demonstrates how modern enterprise cloud environments should be built: secure, consistent, and fully reproducible using Infrastructure as Code.

-This project showcases a practical implementation of secure and scalable Azure infrastructure using Terraform.

 ### What Problem Does This Solve?
 Manual infrastructure provisioning is error-prone, time-consuming, and difficult to scale.